core-wg/wg-materials/ietf109/core-109-summary.md

 * draft-ietf-core-stateless-08

-The latest version addressed allo comments left since May from IESG review.
+The latest version addressed all comments left since May from IESG review.
 The remaining DISCUSS ballot was cleared up.

 During the IETF week, the document was approved for publication as Proposed Standard and entered the RFC Queue.